-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

-This is a question we hear from many athletes who become injured at various stages in their career.
-It seems that only rarely do we understand how an injury came about (unless these are obvious trauma-based acute injuries or else have been fully diagnosed by a medical specialist e.g. physiotherapist) or how to avoid the injury in the first instance.
-Many injuries are simply classified as 'overuse' at best or 'it happens!'
+This is a question we hear from many athletes who become injured at various stages in their careers.
+It seems that only rarely do we understand how an injury came about (unless these are obvious trauma-based acute injuries or else have been fully diagnosed by a medical specialist, e.g. physiotherapist) or how to avoid the injury in the first instance.
+Many injuries are classified as 'overuse' at best or 'it happens!'
 However, neither of these is a particularly helpful situation and does little to deal with the outcome, i.e. the fact that the athlete is potentially now suffering from a chronic injury and, worse still, one that may reoccur.

 A second paper looked at overuse injuries of the Achilles tendon based on a study of 69 males undergoing a 6-week basic military training program.
-The results showed that 10 individuals sustained an Achilles tendon overuse injury and, moreover, these individuals were largely characterized as initially having lower than average plantar flexor strength (i.e. reduced ability to walk high on the balls of the feet) and increased dorsiflexion excursion (i.e. the ease with which the foot flexes or 'gives' toward the lower leg as can be measured by placing the foot flat on a raised platform with the lower leg positioned vertically and then measuring the degree to which the lower leg can be angled away from the vertical by pushing the knee forward while keeping the foot flat - try it it's easier than it sounds!).
+The results showed that ten individuals sustained an Achilles tendon overuse injury and these individuals were largely characterized as initially having lower than average plantar flexor strength (i.e. reduced ability to walk high on the balls of the feet) and increased dorsiflexion excursion (i.e. the ease with which the foot flexes or 'gives' toward the lower leg as can be measured by placing the foot flat on a raised platform with the lower leg positioned vertically and then measuring the degree to which the lower leg can be angled away from the vertical by pushing the knee forward while keeping the foot flat - try it it's easier than it sounds!).

 A benchmark for plantar flexion strength was below 50 N/m (not trivial to assess) and dorsiflexion excursion of greater than 9 degrees - a useful predictor.
-From personal experience, I would propose that both these factors in combination may lead to Achilles problems since increased ranges of movement can normally be tolerated provided sufficient strength is present to resist any inherent movement beyond biomechanical needs.
+From personal experience, I would propose that both these factors in combination may lead to Achilles problems since increased ranges of movement can be tolerated provided sufficient strength is present to resist any inherent movement beyond biomechanical needs.

-The effectiveness of rehabilitation regimes were studied to determine whether quantified, auditable records of functional rehabilitation can be generated using subjective assessments of players' performance in fitness tests routinely used in professional football.
-The methods used encompassed a series of 10 sequential tests elements based on fitness, ball/match skills and match pace play, where physiotherapists subjectively scored the players level through each stage to gauge their recovery score.
+The effectiveness of rehabilitation regimes was studied to determine whether quantified, auditable records of functional rehabilitation can be generated using subjective assessments of players' performance in fitness tests routinely used in professional football.
+The methods used encompassed a series of 10 sequential tests elements based on fitness, ball/match skills, and match pace play, where physiotherapists subjectively scored the player's level through each stage to gauge their recovery score.
 118 injuries recorded by 55 players were included and average times for functional rehabilitation were identified for a host of different injuries.
 This paper is incredibly useful and could prove invaluable to all athletes undergoing rehabilitation - professional or amateur.
-Everyone wants to be back in training or competition 'tomorrow' but worse than this is actually not knowing or being able to tell someone approximately how long rehabilitation will take - the secret is now partly out of the bag!
+Everyone wants to be back in training or competition 'tomorrow' but worse than this is not knowing or being able to tell someone how long rehabilitation will take - the secret is now partly out of the bag!

 It was concluded that actions to prevent hyponatraemia should focus on minimising over-drinking relative to sweating rate and attenuating salt depletion in those who excrete salty sweat.
 This simulation demonstrates the complexity of defining fluid and electrolyte consumption rates during athletic competition.

 The second study looked at swimmers and a comparison of the measured benefits of living and training at 1200m versus 1850m via a swim test performed at 1200m (5 x 200m and a 2000m maximal test).
 Interestingly, the short-term effects of training at 1200m appeared greater than those at the higher altitude.
-One is left wondering what would have been the outcome for the endurance runners if they had come down to 1200m for training - maybe they did not fancy the longer climb back!
+One is left wondering what would have been the outcome for the endurance runners if they had come down to 1200m for training - they did not fancy the long climb back!

 Finally, the challenge many coaches face is balancing the advantages and perceived disadvantages of different forms of fitness component training.
 For example, it is a common concern with many coaches that resistance training affects flexibility - either positively or negatively.
 An elegant piece of research that studied the effects of resistance training found that resistance training either alone or in combination with appropriate flexibility training improved muscle strength but did not change flexibility on its own.
 Flexibility increased with specific training alone or in combination with resistance training.
-Resistance training, in this twice a week for 12 week long intervention did not interfere with the increase in joint range of motion during flexibility training.
-An obvious conclusion here is that specific training must be performed to increase specific fitness components.
+Resistance training, in this twice a week for 12-week long intervention did not interfere with the increase in joint range of motion during flexibility training.
+An obvious conclusion here is that particular training must be performed to increase specific fitness components.
 Moreover, a balanced approach will lead to a balanced athlete.

 This article first appeared in: